With innovation in the enterprise software space at an all-time high, many companies are coming to the realization...

 Another critical component to ensuring a successful transformation is to engage the business end users.
 They need to understand exactly why a system change is necessary, and how it can provide buy-in for new processes.
 Illustrating the redundancies and wasteful processes of the current system will drive change and acceptance.

 After the flaws of the current system are known and the future state is mutually agreed upon, the question is, "What's the value of a new system?"
 That must be answered prior to speaking with any vendors.

 Many companies don't achieve a good ROI if they forgo those initial steps of analyzing the current state and anticipating the future state.
 Without that groundwork, projects fail to meet expectations because users are resistant to change and continue to work as they did with the old system.
-They don't understand how the new solution will help them and they revert back to old behavior.
+They don't understand how the new ERP implementation will help them and they revert back to old behavior.

 The unfortunate reality is, companies that don't take the time to proactively plan the process before selecting the solution seldom achieve the success they desire or recoup the investment in the new technology.

 After the new system is installed, it's instructive to revisit the value statements that were described in the future state.
 They are a veritable wish list.
 In order to justify the investment in a new ERP implementation, the company may agree, for example, that the future state will call for improving inventory turns by a specific amount.
 Or increase the velocity of the production cycle.
 Or perhaps enhance the scheduling capabilities to reduce the time to delivery.